 Release Notes#

-This document describes new product features, changes to default system behavior, known issues that may affect your use of the system, and resolved issues.[1]
+This document describes new product features, changes to default system behavior, known issues that may affect your use of the Leap service, and resolved issues.[1]

 Release Date